-Located in the southwest of France, Bordeaux is a city full of art, culture, and history with extraordinary 18th-century architecture and beautiful surroundings.
+Located in the southwest of France, the city of Bordeaux is a UNESCO World Heritage site, full of art, culture, and history with extraordinary 18th-century architecture and beautiful surroundings.
 Situated on the banks of the Garonne River in the largest wine region in the world, Bordeaux offers easy access to great beaches and the nearby mountains.
 Bordeaux is an ethnically diverse city and features a lively student culture and nightlife.

 Students attend classes with international and/or host country students.

 mid-June to late December